You open the mailbox. There's a letter from Charlotte-Mecklenburg Schools. Your child's school assignment just changed.

 - Go to the CMS Student Assignment page.
 Visit cmsk12.org and look for "Student Assignment" or "School Locator."
 Enter your home address.

 - Look for the 2026-2027 school year.
 Your child's assigned school should show up for the upcoming year.
-If the name changed from what you expected, your zone was redrawn.
+If the name isn't what you expected, your zone was redrawn.

 - Check even if you haven't moved.
 You don't have to move for your zone to change.
 The school boundary moved around you.